polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 Magic's Machine Learning component allows you to create your own AI based machine learning model, either by crawling your website and scraping it for data, or by manually uploading files, resulting in a private and custom _"machine learning model"_.
 Machine learning in Magic is built upon OpenAI's API and is similar to ChatGPT, and under the hood it's using RAG and VSS towards your own database to extract context as it's answering questions using OpenAI.

-Magic contains a lot of additional services, such as the ability to monitor or supervise usage, storing questions and answers into your database, and use these as the foundation for reinforcement learning to improve your model's accuracy over time.
+Magic contains a lot of additional services, such as the ability to monitor or supervise usage, storing questions and answers into your database, and use these to review and improve your model's accuracy over time.
 You can also use historical requests for business intelligence, or lead generation.
 In addition it ties into Magic's AI Agent abilities, allowing you to integrate AI functions triggering AI workflows from instructions provided by the user.

 You can crawl and scrape your website for training data, or upload your own files in a wide variety of formats, such as XML, JSON, YAML, CSV, or PDF.
 Magic uses RAG/VSS to power your model, which eliminates AI hallucinations, resulting in higher accuracy, and is also significantly less expensive.